HodgkinsDev/CC-Brainfuck-Interpreter/README.md

 ### Running the Interpreter

 To start the Brainfuck interpreter, simply run the Lua script in CraftOS.
-But you can also run .bf files directily without the visualizer and everything else.
+Alternatively, you can also run .bf files directily without the visualizer and everything else.
 Just runs the bf code straight up and only prints the output

 ```shell
 brainfuck <PATHTOFILE>